Heathercoraje/pim/README.md

 # People I've Met

 _This project was originally built with plain HTML and CSS for the application of Founders& Coders.
 This has been updated with Javascript, php and mySQL integrated.
 Project updates every now and then.
-Current this sites lives [here](http://pim-yhk7830329.codeanyapp.com/public/index.php)_
+Current this sites lives [here](http://pim-yhk7830329.codeanyapp.com/public/index.php) inside code editor but has not been deployed yet_

 Dear all,